About this listing

-Coming to Charlottesville for Rare Book School?
+Coming to Rare Book School?
 My house is 1.3 miles from Alderman Library, on a quiet street close to restaurants and the campus shuttle.
-I'd love to meet even more RBS students than I already do in my job at Special Collections.
+Note to other guests: my listing is limited to RBS attendees.
+Thanks!

 It's a two-story house with four bedrooms upstairs, one of which will be yours.
 The bedroom has hardwood floors, a queen-sized bed, bureau, bookcase, and armoire.
 The bathroom is shared with your host and is down the hall; there is a second bathroom downstairs.